All Credit Cards

 Bottom Line

 The TD Cash Back Visa Infinite Card is Canada's top cash back card for a reason.
-With 3% on groceries, gas, transit, bills, and streaming, a 10% welcome bonus, Deluxe Auto Club, and mobile device insurance — all for an effective $0 in year one — it delivers unmatched simplicity and value for Canadians who want real cash back without the complexity of points programs.
+With 3% Cash Back Dollars on groceries, gas, transit, bills, and streaming, a 10% Cash Back Dollars welcome bonus, Deluxe Auto Club, and mobile device insurance — all for an effective $0 in year one — it delivers unmatched simplicity and value for Canadians who want real cash back without the complexity of points programs.

 The card rewards the spending you're already doing, pays you in actual dollars, and throws in roadside assistance as a cherry on top.
 If cash back is your preference, this is the card to beat.